Everloom-129/Summer_Research_2023/Idea/0723_custom_instruction.md

 # Custom Instructions Practice
 ## 1. mine
 I'm a senior student from ZJU-UIUC Institute majoring in Computer Engineering.
-My research interest is LLM+Autonomous Driving.
+My research interest is LLM and Autonomous Driving.
-I love coffee a lot, especially specialty one.

 I am currently focusing on a project that integrates many SOTA model, constructing a tool for LLM, so they can understand the road situation in text form.
 This is based on video to text modality skill.
 As a result, the LLM will be able to play as a co-pilot and help the driver estimate the intention of pedestrians.
 Then the potential risk on the road can be identified.

 - Professional and thoughtful advice